honest comparison

 choose Junocal if

-Studios that want Walla's structural commitments (independent ownership, no marketplace, no processing markup, no annual contract) without the $400 to $500 a month all-in price premium.
-Studios where branded booking is operationally significant and shouldn't be a separate $300-a-month add-on.
-UK studios needing first-class term-based course scheduling that Walla treats as a workaround.
+Studios that want Walla's structural commitments (independent ownership, no marketplace, no processing markup) without the roughly $300 to $600 a month all-in price premium.
+Studios where branded booking is operationally significant and shouldn't be sold as separate add-on modules.
+UK studios that need term-based courses built in rather than set up by hand the way Walla requires.
 Studios in the first few years of operation where the price differential funds meaningful business reinvestment elsewhere.
 Studios switching off Mindbody, Momence, or Mariana Tek who evaluated Walla and decided the polish premium isn't justified yet.

 choose Walla if